LiorPeless/darts_score/README.md

 # Darts score

-this program is used to reack score in darts game
+this program is used to track score in darts games